-Now, from wonderfully sophisticated food from a Michelin 3 star chef to simple home cooked fare, and more particularly to my Mushroom, Spinach and Feta pie.
-This mushroom, spinach and feta pie is a really simple dish but a wonderful thing to serve should you have a dinner party where a vegetarian is attending.
+This mushroom, spinach and feta pie is a really simple dish.
+But it’s a wonderful thing to serve if you have a dinner party where a vegetarian is attending.

 - Place a large frying pan over a medium heat and add the olive oil and onions.
 Cook the onions until golden.